i-zanis/Element-2---CSS/README.md

 # Ninja Turtles Pizza Fun Website
 ![Screenshot](SiteScreenshot.jpg)

-This is a basic website built by me to showcase basic understanding of CSS without the use of libraries.
-I tried to stretch the capabilities of the Cascade Styling Sheets to the maximum of my current ability.
+This is an amateur Responsive Website with settings tested on various popular screen resolutions built by me to showcase basic understanding of CSS without the use of libraries.
+Javascript has been used for validation.